Matteopaluh/KEMET/README.md

 `awk '/^>/{print ">"++i; next}{print}' < original.fasta > new.fasta`

 - Copy KEGG KOs annotations (derived from different sources) in `KEMET/KEGG_annotations/` folder, created in the setup process.
-The script requires an indication of the program used to generate input KEGG annotation (eggNOG, KofamKOALA, and KAAS or KAAS-like format are supported up to March 2022).
+The script requires an indication of the program used to generate input KEGG annotation (eggNOG, KofamKOALA -both web server and command line-, KAAS and KAAS-like format are supported up to July 2022).
 **Annotations format don't need to be changed from their original output** (truncated example files can be found in `KEMET/toy/` folder)

 - If genome-scale model expansion is needed, optional pre-existing genome-scale models within the BiGG namespace (".xml" files) can be copied in the `KEMET/models/` folder, created after the setup process.